-David Kikuchi is originally from Chicago and received his Ph.D. at the University of North Carolina at Chapel Hill.
+David Kikuchi is originally from the Chicago area.
+He received his Ph.D. from the University of North Carolina at Chapel Hill.
 His thesis looked at the warning signals of coral snakes and their harmless mimics.
-Following graduation, he did postdoctoral research at Carleton University in Ottawa, Canada and the University of Arizona.
-Since 2019, Kikuchi has been a postdoctoral researcher in Berlin and Bielefeld, Germany, doing mostly theoretical work centered on the behaviors of predators and prey.
+Following this, he did postdoctoral research at Carleton University (theory and empirical studies of predator decision-making about defended prey), the University of Arizona (how bees learn about flowers), the Wissenschaftskolleg zu Berlin (integrating warning signal theory into community ecology), and Universität Bielefeld (theory on individual variation and social learning).

 Ph.D., University of North Carolina at Chapel Hill